psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 With the publication of Hartland's response, immediately put pen to paper when he received the *Academy* on January 11th, 1896, his letter appearing on January 18th, 1896 in [Vol 49 Iss 1237, p56-7](https://archive.org/details/sim_academy-and-literature_1896-01-18_49_1237/page/56/mode/2up?q=owen).

-He opens by suggesting that his approach is one of open-nindedness and that wider reading might prove instructive:
+He opens by suggesting that his approach is one of open-mindedness and that wider reading might prove instructive:

 > CORRESPONDENCE.
 >